akheron/sala/README.rst

     # Master key length, in bytes
     key-length = 64

-    # A command for generating password suggestions (not set by default)
-    #password-generator = pwgen -nc 12 10

 Changing ``cipher`` only affects secrets that are set after the configuration setting is changed.
 Old secrets will not automatically be re-encrypted.